seb-pg/openmsg/README.md

 The library is provided "as is".
 While the author is happy to provide reasonable assistance, there is no guarantee any assistance will be provided.

+## C++ version

+The version is provided for C++20.

+It can be compiled using VisualStudio (.sln not provided) or using [CMake](https://cmake.org/cmake/help/latest/manual/cmake.1.html) (e.g. on Linux or WSL) of one which is deemed to be installed and "understood".

+First, generate a project buildsystem for a specific build type (here Release, but could be Debug or RelWithDebInfo)
+    cmake . -Bbuild/Release -DCMAKE_BUILD_TYPE=Release

+Second, build the project
+    cmake --build build/Release

+Third, simply run
+    ./build/Release/bin/uphold

+Running all the unit tests is recommended: ./build/Release/bin/uphold test